Prehistoric warfare: Chalcolithic to Bronze Age

+violence and warfare, characterized by fortified villages, metal weapons (bronze, then iron), and skeletal trauma from conflict like arrow wounds, linked to agriculture and population pressure.
+Evidence includes mass graves, fortified settlements (like Yoshinogari), and weaponry, suggesting organized conflict and increasing social complexity leading to the rise of powerful regional chieftains and proto-states, culminating in recorded strife like the Civil War of Wa.

 Iron Age

-Early Iron Age events like the Dorian invasion, Greek colonialism and their interaction with Phoenician and Etruscan forces lie within the prehistoric period.
+Early Iron Age events like the Dorian invasion, Greek colonisation and their interaction with Phoenician and Etruscan forces lie within the prehistoric period.
 Germanic warrior societies of the Migration period engaged in endemic warfare (see also Thorsberg moor and Illerup Ådal).
 Anglo-Saxon warfare lies on the edge of historicity, its study relying primarily on archaeology with the help of only fragmentary written accounts.

 There are around 3,300 structures that can be classed as hillforts or similar "defended enclosures" within Britain.
 Hillforts in Britain are known from the Bronze Age, but the great period of hillfort construction was during the British Iron Age, between 700 BC and the Roman conquest of Britain in 43 AD.
 The reason for the emergence of hillforts in Britain, and their purpose, has been a subject of debate.
 It has been argued that they could have been military sites constructed in response to invasion from continental Europe, sites built by invaders, or a military reaction to social tensions caused by an increasing population and consequent pressure on agriculture.